Roadmap

 Experimental Research, Separated Clearly

-We now separate production-critical controls from exploratory research work.
+We separate production-critical controls from exploratory research.
 That distinction is deliberate.
-Signed receipts, verification, runtime evidence, and the trust kernel are product-critical.
+Signed receipts, verification, runtime evidence, and the deterministic policy layer are product-critical.
 Emergence-style heuristics remain experimental.

 Bedau Index and related emergence-style metrics remain exploratory research signals.